I learned to speak cat early — barn cat, to be precise, since I spent a lot of time at my grandparents’ farm as a kid.

 In other words, you have to earn their trust.

-Horse lovers generally keep a few felines in the barn to keep rodents away from the feed, and that is how these friendships are born.
+Horse lovers generally keep a few cats in the barn to keep rodents away from the feed, and that is how cat–horse friendships are born.

-My friend Susan has worked with cats for many years; she has also begun training for endurance riding and mounted search and rescue.
+My friend Susan has worked with cats for many years.
+She has also started training for endurance riding and mounted search and rescue.

 There is always a kind of magic that happens when the members of 2 different species connect.
 And with cats and horses, that magic is heightened by the fact that it’s really a case of like meeting like.